 Methylphenidate works in the treatment of ADHD by increasing levels of dopamine in children’s brains.

 Previous research has shown that some people with attention deficit hyperactivity disorder may have too many dopamine transporters, which results in low levels of dopamine in the brain.

-Drugs and Supplements that Decrease Dopamine
+Supplements that May Decrease Dopamine

 Serotonin shares the same conversion and breakdown enzymes with dopamine.

-Diet High in Saturated fats
+Diet High in Saturated Fats

 Chronic Sugar Intake